Contact us

-Saints, Bees, and People of the North: The Must-See Art Exhibitions of March 2025
+Bees and People of the North: Art Exhibitions of March 2025

-As spring begins to stir, museums around the world unveil a rich new season of exhibitions.
+With the return of longer days and softer light, museums worldwide are launching a new season of exhibitions.
 March 2025 offers an art lover’s feast: from mystical symbolism in Tokyo to Nordic realism brought to France, from Renaissance drawing masters to contemporary reflections on mythology, film, and feminism.
 And yes, there is an entire exhibition devoted to bees.
 Whether you are in the mood for luminous altarpieces, avant-garde abstraction, or cinematic worlds, there’s something on view this month that will resonate.

 FRANCE